mit-pdos/sigmaos/cpython3.11/Doc/library/site.rst

 .. code-block:: shell-session

-   $ python -m site --user-site /home/user/.local/lib/python3.11/site-packages
+   $ python3 -m site --user-site
+   /home/user/.local/lib/python3.3/site-packages

 If it is called without arguments, it will print the contents of :data:`sys.path` on the standard output, followed by the value of